 By signing up to the Omlet Newsletter, you will be the first to hear about offers, competitions, new products, recipes, pet advice and much much more!
 You can unsubscribe from the Omlet Newsletter at any time by clicking the link in the footer of our emails

-This entry was posted in Competition on April 18th, 2019 by chloewelch
+This entry was posted in Competitions on April 18th, 2019 by chloewelch

 You’ve seen it on some TV programmes or driven past small-holdings and seen canines and chooks living in harmony.
 Maybe they are a working dog?
 Maybe they are a family dog?
 How do they do it?
 We have put together 7 expert tips to help you introduce your new dog to a flock of chickens.